radumarias/rencrypt-python/README.md

 # put some plaintext in the buffer, it would be ideal if you can directly collect the data into the buffer without allocating new memory
 # but for the sake of example we will allocate and copy the data
 plaintext = os.urandom(plaintext_len)
-# enc.copy_slice is slighlty faster than buf[:plaintext_len] = plaintext, especially for large plaintext
+# enc.copy_slice is slighlty faster than buf[:plaintext_len] = plaintext, especially for large plaintext, because it copies the data in parallel
 enc.copy_slice(plaintext, buf)
  # encrypt it, this will encrypt in-place the data in the buffer
  print("encryping...")